DNA-NEWBIE Educational Components

 It's a GREAT beginner's site!
 Read and post questions back to the list, especially if you get stuck or confused.

-Lesson 2: DNA Basics
+Lesson 2: DNA basics

 What it looks like, who discovered it, uses and much more!